AGENTS.md

 ## Change Discipline

-## Debugging Superpower (When Things Fail)
+## Debugging

-- Read the exact error output.
+- Read exact errors.
 Do not guess.

-- Reproduce minimally; isolate the failure point.
+- Reproduce minimally and isolate the failure point.

 - Apply the smallest change that fixes the root cause, then re-run verification.

-## Quality Gates (Apply Proportionally)
+## Quality Gates

-- Run the narrowest fast checks first relevant to the change:
+- Run the narrowest relevant verification first:

 - typecheck